trpc-ecosystem/go-codec/grpc/README.md

       }
       ```

-    - 修改 service 接口 `greeter.go` 文件，形如：
+    - Modify the `greeter.go` file of the service interface, as follows:

       ```
       // Package main is the main package.